Go to the Nature Institute’s home page

 Non-living explanations do, however, have one advantage: they conveniently avoid all those troublesome words I use throughout this book in discussing organic contexts and life stories — words such as intention and purposiveness, idea and thought, agency and end-directedness, interests and meaning.
 Most biologists prefer to have nothing to do with such terms.1

-One stumbling block associated with those words is that they evoke features of our own inner lives — our human experience.
+One stumbling block associated with those words is that they relate to features of our own inner lives — our human experience.
 It is, of course, healthy to avoid an anthropomorphic projection of human experience upon other organisms, where it does not belong.
-But we, too, are organisms, and therefore we have no cause to ask, “Does living human awareness belong in our biological science?”
-Instead we can only ask, “Where does this awareness belong in our biological science?”
+But we, too, are organisms, and therefore we have no cause to question whether conscious human experience belongs in our biological science.
+Instead we can only ask, “Where does this experience belong in our biological science?”

 Perhaps first of all we need to ask what is meant when we refer in this way to our own experience.